MIPS Helmet Technology

 The MIPS Brain Protection System is a helmet-integrated, low-friction layer designed to reduce the risk of rotational motion transferred to the brain from angled impacts to the head.
 This layer creates a way for the rotational force to be absorbed and redirected rather than transmitted to the brain during an impact.
 It’s held in place with flexible bands that clip the MIPS liner to the helmet’s foam in multiple anchor points.
 The system sounds simple, but this technology was developed and tested over countless hours in a lab.

 Where did MIPS come from?

 Over the past two decades, a small group of passionate individuals based out of Sweden have made it their mission to find a way to further protect the brain from rotational force and strain when an impact occurs during a crash.
 From this group grew MIPS, which is short for Multi-Directional Impact Protection System.
-MIPS can be found in a variety of different helmets, from motocross lids to equine riding helmets.
+MIPS can be found in a variety of different helmets, from motocross lids to equestrian riding helmets.

 The low friction layer, better known as MIPS Brain Protection System, allows a sliding movement of 10-15 mm (a little less than the width of a penny) in all directions, reducing rotational motion to the brain during an impact.
 This low-friction layer is found between the EPS (expanded polystyrene) foam and the pads that make contact with the user's head.
 An added layer of safety, the MIPS Brain Protection System creates a way for the rotational force to be absorbed and re-directed rather than transmitted to the brain during impact.
 This means that some portion of the rotational forces and energies acting on the head at impact are redirected and spread out thanks to the large low-friction layer, rather than being transferred to the brain.